connorpmullins/connorpmullins.github.io/MentalModel.md

 Original Post Date:
 Last Updated:

-_Disclaimer - I reserve the right to change my mind every time I encounter a new idea.
-I'm getting this out of my head for my own sake and will improve these posts as I have the time.
+_Disclaimer - I'm getting this out of my head for my own sake and will improve these posts as I have the time.
 Engage at your own risk._

 <br/>